Phenomenological constraints on "impossible" measurements: Introduction

+In non-relativistic quantum mechanics, a wave function that is localized at time $t=0$ will always have non-zero support everywhere at any later time after undergoing Schrödinger evolution; at a later time, for a single free particle of mass $m$ in d-dimensional space,

+Thus, one might question the wisdom of examining the signaling properties of a non-relativistic theory in the first place.
+The question is interesting because of the popularity of Sorkin's scenario and the continuing interest in it \cite{polo-gomezStateUpdatesUseful2025}.
+While non-relativistic theories tend to always signal in any case, there are still limits (of e.g. the Lieb-Robinson type \cite{liebFiniteGroupVelocity1972a}) to the "amount"\ of signaling present; hence it is reasonable to ask, even in the context of a non-relativistic theory, whether Sorkin's scenario enhances this signaling or not.
+There are also various relativistic theorems that tend to be applied even in otherwise non-relativistic calculations, such as the no-signaling theorem \cite{ghirardiGeneralArgumentSuperluminal1980}; hence it is reasonable to ask whether Sorkin's scheme makes these theorems less applicable to other similar situations.
+The scenario also elegantly captures many of the elements in a theory that make signaling possible.
+It is therefore worthy of analysis.

+Let us now recall Sorkin's original argument \cite{sorkinImpossibleMeasurementsQuantum1993}.
 Sorkin considers three spacetime regions $O_1$, $O_2$ and $O_3$ such that some points of $O_1$ causally precede $O_2$ and some points of $O_2$ precede $O_3$.
 We follow \cite{sorkinImpossibleMeasurementsQuantum1993} in taking $O_1$ to be in $O_2$'s causal past and $O_2$ in $O_3$'s past without loss of generality.
 Regions $O_1$ and $O_3$ are taken to be spacelike separated.
 The system under study is a pair of spins, initially both in the down-state, which we call $|dd\rangle$.
 In $O_1$, a kick is performed on the first spin, transforming the first spin in to the up-state, thus the total state is $|ud\rangle$.
 An observer in $O_2$ performs a joint projective measurement along

 and finally, a person in the region 3 measures an observable $\hat{C}$ on the second spin.

 Sorkin shows that, in case no kick happened, the expectation value of $\hat{C}$ is